Rocky Mountain National Park

-Rocky Mountain National Park via Estes Park
+Touring Rocky Mountain National Park via Estes Park.

 There are two main entry points to Rocky Mountain National Park: Estes Park (1.5 hours from Denver) and Grand Lake (2 hours from Denver).
-I’ve been to both and each have a different vibe.
-After backpacking with my husband out of Grand Lake to do the 25 mile Tonahutu Loop a few years back (amazing, by the way, but not for young kids!), we chose to base ourselves out of Estes Park for a family vacation with our daughters.
-Now don’t get me wrong, I absolutely love Grand Lake - there are great hiking options, plenty of AirBnBs and a lake bustling with activity, but we chose Estes Park this time around with the family for the following reasons: shorter drive from Denver, bigger main street, more town activity, as well as multiple great day hiking options in Rocky Mountain National Park (RMNP).
+I’ve been to both and each has a different vibe.
+After backpacking with my husband out of Grand Lake to do the 25-mile Tonahutu Loop a few years back (amazing, by the way, but not for young kids!), we chose to base ourselves out of Estes Park for a family vacation with our daughters.
+Now don’t get me wrong, I absolutely love Grand Lake - there are great hiking options, plenty of Airbnbs and a lake bustling with activity, but we chose Estes Park this time around with the family for the following reasons: shorter drive from Denver, bigger main street, more town activity, as well as multiple great day hiking options in Rocky Mountain National Park (RMNP).

 The town itself definitely has an overly touristy vibe, more so than many of the other more authentic feeling Colorado mountain towns.
 But there are cute candy and ice cream stores, a pleasant sidewalk on most main streets, and there are a few playgrounds in the area (my kids really enjoyed Baldwin Park):